-- You may still be eligible for services under state law, including the Lanterman Developmental Disabilities Services Act, California Early Intervention Services Act, and services delivered as part of an individualized education program for individuals with exceptional needs. - All in-person office visits covered with a behavioral health provider are also covered if you use telemedicine instead.
+- You may still be eligible for services under state law, including the Lanterman Developmental Disabilities Services Act, California Early Intervention Services Act, and services delivered as part of an individualized education program for individuals with exceptional needs. - For behavioral health services, all in-person office visits covered, by either network or outof-network providers, with a behavioral health provider are also covered if you use telemedicine instead.
 Telemedicine may have different cost sharing.
 See the schedule of benefits for more information.